Container Magic: Understanding Docker and Its Basic Concepts

 1. Docker Client (CLI):

 · The Docker Client is the command-line interface (CLI) that allows users to interact with Docker.
 It sends commands to the Docker Daemon to manage containers, images, networks, and other Docker resources.
-Users interact with the Docker Client by running commands like docker run
+Users interact with the Docker Client by running commands like docker run, docker build, etc.

 2. Docker Daemon (dockerd):